wattahay/cli-game-scripts/README.md

 ### Setup

-A. Set up a terminal with an increased ~26 font size, and a Dark Tango color palette.
+Set up a terminal with an increased ~26 font size, and a Dark Tango color palette.
 1. On the git page, click the green Clone/Download button to get the .zip file
 2. Extract the zipped files, maintaining the same directory structure
 3. Give the beast.py file executable permissions: chmod +x beast.py